-Once the home of tanners, fishermen, and millers (in other words, not the most pleasantly fragrant corner of town), today La Petite France is the most picturesque part of Strasbourg, all canals, half-timbered houses, and beautiful footbridges.
+Once the home of tanners, fishermen, and millers (in other words, not the most pleasantly fragrant corner of town), today La Petite France is the most picturesque part of Strasbourg.

-Be sure to spend plenty of time savoring (and photographing) this corner of the city when visiting Strasbourg!
+Be sure to spend plenty of time savoring (and photographing) this corner of the city when visiting!

 Head out to the Alsace Wine Route.

-Stretching 170km from just outside of Strasbourg all the way south past Colmar, the Alsace Wine Route is one of the major draws to the region and one of the best day trips from Strasbourg.
+Stretching 170km from just outside of Strasbourg and all the way south past Colmar, the Alsace Wine Route is one of the major draws to the region and one of the best day trips from Strasbourg.

 Whether you want to book a biking tour, go on an independent road trip in a rental car (don’t forget your designated driver for that!), or book a tour of several villages and/or wineries, there’s a way to experience the Alsace Wine Route that’s right for you.

 Snap photos at Maison Kammerzell.